codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 1. The right part of the window shows extra settings for this pipeline such as triggers and launch variables/parameters.

+### Using the inline pipeline editor

+When first creating a pipeline you will see an inline editor that allows you to define the [pipeline yml]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) right there in the Codefresh UI.
+This is great when you are starting a new project because it offers you really quick feedback.
+You can edit the yml steps, run a build, edit again, run a build and so on.

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/create/inline-editor.png"
+url="/images/pipeline/create/inline-editor.png"
+alt="Inline Pipeline editor"
+caption="Inline Pipeline editor"
+max-width="60%"
+%}

+Notice that in the editor you can expand/collapse individual yaml blocks using the arrow triangles on the left of each blocks

+##

+Even though this is very convenient in the beginning, it makes your pipeline definition only exist with the Codefresh UI and therefore goes against the basic principles of [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_Code).
+Once you are happy with how your pipeline works you should commit it to your repository and use the second option.

 ## Pipeline creation modes